Search

 The Inka is a classic design, made to last and be passed down through generations.

-With a sturdy base you can easily disassemble, customize and reassemble, the product is perfect for the sustainably minded customer.
+With a sturdy base you can easily disassemble, customize and reassemble, the removable upholstery can be washed or changed into new.

 The perfect opportunity to dip your toes in and try out timeless Icelandic design, The Inka is now available for order.